vindalu/vindalu-rbac/README.md

 Policy
 ------
 A `Policy` is a permission for a given path.
+It contains the following fields:

 ##### Name
 The name of the policy.